-- Students must have entered a GSAS PhD program in fall 2015 or later, must be in their third year or beyond, and must be deemed eligible by their directors of graduate studies.
+- Students must have entered a GSAS PhD program between fall 2015 and fall 2019, must be in their third year or beyond, and must be deemed eligible by their directors of graduate studies.

 - Students must be making satisfactory academic progress.

 - Students must submit a funding proposal using the application instructions below.

 Eligible Professional Development Activities

 The Fund is designed to support access to workshops, conferences, courses, and other activities and resources that help students develop new competencies and skills, for example:

 - Leadership and management